Olaolu22/Lagos-Traffic-Predictor/ReadMe.md

 #  Lagos Traffic Congestion Predictor
-[Click here](https://lagos-traffic.streamlit.app) to access the app
+[Click here](https://lagos-traffic.streamlit.app) to access the live app

 Or copy this link, and open in another page: https://lagos-traffic.streamlit.app